collective/collective.megaphone/README.txt

 ============

 Megaphone has been tested with Plone 3.2 and 3.3, and should be installed using buildout in order to include the needed dependencies.
+Support for Plone 4 is on its way, but is waiting for releases of a few key dependencies.

 Simply add collective.megaphone to the list of eggs for your instance.
 If using Plone <3.3, you must also load its zcml.